 Next, you need to know what you want to say and how you want to say it.
 Answer these questions to help guide you as you get started:

 • What are your key messages?
-The main things that you want people to know and remember about your charity should be the basis of your social media content.
+What are the main things that you want people to know and remember about your charity?
+This should be the basis of your social media content.

 • What is your organisation’s ‘brand’, and how do you want to come across in terms of tone of voice?
-Do you want your followers to think you are helpful, friendly, approachable?
-Keeping traits like this in mind will help as you start to write out your messages.
+Do you want your followers to think you are helpful, friendly, and approachable?
+Keeping traits like this in mind will help as you write your messages.

 • What are similar organisations doing well online?
 Can you learn anything from their example?